Railway coupling: Buffers and chain

-A simplified version of this, quicker to attach and detach, still used three links but with the centre link given a T-shaped slot.
+A simplified version of this, called an Instanter coupling, quicker to attach and detach, still used three links, but with the centre link given a T-shaped slot.
 This could be turned lengthwise to lengthen it, allowing coupling, then turned vertically to the shorter slot position, holding the wagons more tightly together.

 Higher speeds associated with fully fitted freight (Note: A train with continuous brakes on all wagons.) made the screw-tensioned form a necessity.

 The earliest 'dumb buffers' were fixed extensions of the wooden wagon frames, but later spring buffers were introduced.
-The first of these were stiff cushions of leather-covered horsehair, later steel springs and then hydraulic damping.
+The first of these were stiff cushions of leather-covered horsehair, later steel springs, and then hydraulic damping.

-This coupling is still widespread in Western and Central Europe and in parts of Northern Africa, the Middle East and South Asia.
+This coupling is still widespread in Western and Central Europe and in parts of Northern Africa, the Middle East, and South Asia.